top of page

 UK New Artist Collective

-Selected from a national open call, The New Artist Collective is a cross-disciplinary group of 18 artists, who will work collaboratively as well as individually over from November 2022 to October 2023 in Lincoln; sharing work, undertaking commissions and collective activities and taking part in training, networking and mentoring.
+Selected from a national open call, the UK New Artist Collective was a cross-disciplinary group of 17 artists, who worked collaboratively as well as individually from November 2022 to October 2023 in Lincoln; sharing work, undertaking commissions and collective activities and taking part in training, networking and mentoring.

 Find out more about the the UK New Artist Collective here.